Virginia Larceny Law

 SHOPLIFTING / CONCEALING MERCHANDISE

-Shoplifting is a larceny.
-The reason why it has its own code section in the law books is that the wording in the law makes it easier to convict someone of shoplifting based on certain conduct explained further below.
+Shoplifting is a theft, a larceny.
+The reason why it has its own code section in the law books is that the wording in the law makes it easier to convict someone of shoplifting based on specific conduct explained further below.

 Shoplifting is defined as the taking merchandise from a store without permission and with the intention of making the merchandise your own without having paid the full purchase price; or simply by defrauding the owner of the value of the goods or merchandise – which means paying less for it than the merchant was asking without the merchant’s permission.
 Thus, shoplifting can be either walking out with unpaid merchandise, changing price tags or stickers on merchandise, or paying a lesser price for merchandise without negotiating with the owner.

 Specifically, the Virginia Code criminalizes the following acts as shoplifting:

 (1) purposely hiding, concealing or taking merchandise in a store,

 (2) altering the price tag or other price marking on merchandise,